FHA UFMIP Refund Chart 2025: Save Money On Your Refi

 Let’s clarify some of the rules we’ve mentioned:

 2. Your refund will be applied to (meaning deducted from) your new upfront mortgage insurance premium.
-No cash
+No cash.
+Since UFMIP is based on a percentage of your loan amount and you’re refinancing some time into the loan, your loan balance (and, thus, UFMIP) should be smaller.

 And we need to introduce a new rule.
 FHA streamline refinances can happen only seven months or longer after closing on your existing mortgage.